-- Healthy hair can stretch up to a 3rd of its length and swell up to 20% of its diameter, making it even stronger than a copper wire of the same diameter!
-Dry, damaged hair however snaps much easier than this.
-To optimise your hair’s elasticity, use a weekly pre-shampoo conditioning treatment.
+Healthy hair can stretch up to a third of its length and swell up to 20% of its diameter — making it even stronger than a copper wire of the same diameter.
+Dry, damaged hair however, lacks stretchability and will snap much more easily than this.
+To optimise your hair’s elasticity, use a weekly pre-shampoo conditioning treatment like our award-winning Elasticizer, which adds flexibility and bounce to all hair textures

-- It is the water, not oil, content of your hair that keeps it hydrated, as the molecules of the oils produced by your scalp are too large to penetrate the hair shaft itself, and simply sit on top of it.
-Shampooing your hair on a frequent basis therefore helps to add moisture back into dry strands.
+It is the water content of your hair, not the oil on your scalp, that keeps your hair hydrated and supple.
+(The oils produced by your scalp do not penetrate your hair shaft — they simply sit on top of it.)
+Therefore, shampooing your hair on a frequent basis helps add moisture back into dry strands.

-- A full head of healthy hair gathered together can support 23 tonnes of weight!
-Improve your hair’s strength by using a conditioning spray that defends your hair against damage and weakness.
+A full head of healthy hair gathered together can support 23 tonnes of weight.
+Improve your hair’s strength by using a conditioning spray that defends your hair against damage from heat, sun and wind.

-- You hair’s disulphide bonds are one of the strongest bonds occurring in nature.
-They can only be broken by extremely high heat and chemicals.
+The disulphide bonds that hold your hair together are one of the strongest bondstypes of bond occurring in nature.
+They can only be broken by extremely high heat and chemicals — such as those found in colouring and straightening treatments.

-- Hair grows on average half an inch a month - that's 6 inches each year.
-If you have hair below your shoulders, your ends will be over 4 years old!
-Protect them with a lightweight smoothing cream.
+Hair grows on average half an inch a month - that's 6 inches each year.
+If you have hair below your shoulders, your ends will be over 4 years old — meaning they will have seen a fair amount of weathering!
+Protect and nourish them with a lightweight smoothing cream.

-- It is natural for you to shed up to 100 hairs a day, provided they grow back.
-Your whole head of hair is in fact replaced every four years or so!
-However, as your hair grows in unsynchonized cycles you don't notice this.
+It is natural for you to shed up to 100 hairs a day, provided they grow back.
+Your whole head of hair is in fact replaced every four to six years.
+However, because your hair grows and sheds in unsynchronised cycles, you don't notice this.

-- Hair is composed primarily of special amino acids, otherwise known as proteins.
-We suggest eating a portion of first class protein with breakfast and lunch to provide your hair with its daily requirements for growth.
+Hair is made primarily of special amino acids, otherwise known as proteins.
+We suggest eating a portion of high-protein food (eggs, milk, fish, cheese, nuts, seeds, pulses) with breakfast and lunch to provide your hair with the best daily nutrients for growth.

-- Research shows that lack of B Vitamins, especially Vitamin B12, can speed up the hair greying process.
-Help sustain your intake of Vitamin B by eating B12 rich foods, such as cod, milk, eggs yolks and salmon.
+Research shows that lack of B Vitamins, especially Vitamin B12, can speed up the hair greying process.
+Help sustain your intake of Vitamin B by eating B12 rich foods, such as fortified cereal, milk, yoghurt, egg yolks and salmon.

-- Hair cells are the second fastest growing cells in the body, second only to intestinal cells.
-However, as hair is non-essential tissue its high energy needs are never given priority, making diet very important.
-Support hair growth energy requirements by eating complex carbohydrates with every meal.
+Hair cells are the second fastest growing cells in the body, second only to intestinal cells.
+However, because hair is non-essential tissue (unlike your liver or kidneys, for example) its high energy needs are never given priority.
+Therefore, supporting your hair’s growth with a hair-healthy diet is very important.
+Try eating complex carbohydrates (chickpeas, beans, cereals, whole-grains) with every meal, and a portion of high-protein food (eggs, milk, fish, cheese, nuts, seeds) twice a day.

-- Every follicle on your scalp has an oil gland attached.
-And as those with fine hair have more hairs on their scalp than people with coarse hair, finer hair types frequently find their scalps get greasy quite quickly.
+Every follicle on your scalp has an oil gland attached to it.
+Because people with fine hair have more hairs on their scalp than people with coarse hair, finer hair types frequently find their scalps become greasy quite quickly.
 The cure?
-Shampoo with a product formulated for your hair texture's unique needs.
+Shampoo the old, lank oil off at least every other day with a product formulated for your hair texture's unique needs.

-- The Bob, or ‘Castle Bob’ was in fact made popular by the famous ballroom dancer, Irene Castle, who cut her hair short in 1915 for convenience sake.
-And the bobby pin was invented specifically to hold these new shorter styles in place!
+The bob, or ‘Castle bob’ was made popular in the early 20th century by the American ballroom dancer and style icon Irene Castle.
+She cut her hair short around 1914, and many women followed the trend.
+The bobby pin was invented specifically to hold these new shorter styles in place.

-- Fan of the ‘beehive’ look?
-During the 1950s, the beehive or ‘B-52’ was nicknamed after the B-52 Stratofortress Bomber because of its resemblance to the plane’s bulbous nose.
+Are you a fan of the ‘beehive’ look?
+During the 1950s, the beehive or ‘B-52’ was named after the B-52 Stratofortress Bomber, because of its shape’s resemblance to the plane’s bulbous nose.